Becy2015/pytomo/README.txt

                             Buffering video duration (default 3.000000)
       -M MIN_PLAYOUT_BUFFER_SIZE
                             Minimum Playout Buffer Size (default 1.000000)
+      -x                    Do NOT store public IP address of the machine in the logs
       -L LOG_LEVEL          The log level setting for the Logging module.Choose
                             from: 'DEBUG', 'INFO', 'WARNING', 'ERROR' and
                             'CRITICAL' (default 'DEBUG')